gfendres/OpenTweet/README.md

 OpenTweet
 =========

+# Developer notes

+* A bit overengineered for the use case, but I wanted to have some separation of concerns for it.
+* I probably would use SwiftUI and combine.
+It would reduce a lot the boilerplate code but since I have not been using it for a while I thought going for the what I remember the most is the best.
+* Usually I like to convert the model to a viewModel to remove unnecessary information to be passed to the view and to format what is needed.
+The idea is to have the view without any logic.
+I kept the same model for simplicity here.
+* The idea of an EventController is to receive events from the view.
+This way the view just communicates what is happen and becomes passive.
+The eventController and a possible Presenter are the ones who change the view.

+# Assignment

 Hi!
 Welcome to your iOS coding excercise.

 This is a very simple twitter like client.
 You'll find a json file under Data/ with a short tweet timeline.
 You are asked to write the app that will display the tweets, similar to what a Twitter client would do.